5 Ways to Fix iPhone Touch Screen Not Working Issue After Updating to iOS 15

 - Drag the screen down to turn off the iPhone.

 - Wait for a few seconds, and then turn the device back on.

 Part 2: Adjust 3D Touch Sensitivity to fix iPhone touch screen not working issue

 It is entirely possible that a simple restart might not work if the issue really is more internal.
-However, before you jump to the conclusion that the issue lies in the software update you should first check your iPhone 3D Touch Sensitivity and try to fix iPhone touch screen not working issue.
+However, before you conclude that the issue lies in the software update, you should first check your iPhone 3D Touch Sensitivity and try to fix the iPhone touch screen not working issue.
 Here's how you can make the necessary adjustments to it:

 - Go to Settings.

 - Scroll down and tap on the '3D Touch' option.

 - Now you can either toggle 3D Touch On/Off, or you could scroll down and adjust the sensitivity to 'Light', 'Medium', or 'Firm.'

 Part 3: Fix iPhone touch screen not working issues without data loss